Sports Illustrated Stadium: Soccer

 On July 31, 2024, RB Leipzig took on Aston Villa F.C. in an international friendly at the Arena with RB Leipzig winning 2–0.

 On August 13, 2024, New York City FC played a 2024 Leagues Cup Round of 16 home match against Tigres UANL at Red Bull Arena.
 They also played two regular season home matches in October.

 On August 19, 2024, reigning 2023 NWSL champions Gotham FC played reigning 2023 WSL champions Chelsea at Red Bull Arena in an international friendly with Chelsea defeating Gotham 3–1.

 On November 10, 2024, Gotham FC played their first home playoff match at home, at Red Bull Arena, winning 2–1 against Portland Thorns.

 On May 10, 2025, the Red Bulls defeated the LA Galaxy 7–0 at Sports Illustrated Stadium in a rematch of MLS Cup 2024 where the Red Bulls lost 2–1.
 The match saw the Red Bulls score 7 goals, the most at home by the club, and the Galaxy set a league record by starting an MLS season winless after 12 matches.
 The scoreline tied the widest margin of victory in an MLS Cup rematch and the MLS record for largest victory margin overall.

-As part of 2026 FIFA Men's World Cup, Sports Illustrated Stadium and Red Bull Training Facility will serve as training grounds for teams playing matches at nearby MetLife Stadium.
+As part of the 2026 FIFA Men's World Cup, Sports Illustrated Stadium will host the NYNJ World Cup 26 Jersey Fan Hub festival from June 11 to July 15, 2026 and the RWJBarnabas Health Red Bulls Performance Center will serve as training grounds for the Brazil national football team.

+In July 2026, Gotham FC announced they would leave the stadium in 2028 and relocate to Etihad Park in New York City.

 Rugby union

 In addition to soccer, the arena has also been the host of several rugby union matches.
 All three finals of the 2010 Churchill Cup were held at The Red Bull Arena.
 London Irish played their home game against Saracens in Premiership Rugby at the Red Bull Arena on March 12, 2016.
 This marked the first time an English premiership rugby match had been played overseas.
 The timing and location were selected to coincide with St. Patrick's Day festivities in an area were there is a large Irish influence.
 The game was televised live across the US on NBCSN.
 London Irish did not return the following season due to their relegation to the RFU Championship.
 The USA faced Ireland on June 10, 2017.
 This was the Eagles' first test of the 2017 summer internationals.
 The Eagles lost 55–19 in front of 22,370 spectators.

 On June 25, 2022, the arena hosted the 2022 Major League Rugby final between Rugby New York and the Seattle Seawolves with Rugby New York winning the MLR Shield by a score of 30–15.

-On March 14-15, 2026, the arena will host the 6th stop on the 2025-2026 HSBC Svns Series for both men's and women's Rugby Sevens.
-This will be the final leg of the world series before the Svns World Championships in April, May and June.
+On March 14–15, 2026, the stadium hosted the 6th stop on the 2025-2026 HSBC Svns Series for both men's and women's Rugby Sevens.
+It was the final leg of the world series before the Svns World Championships in April, May and June.